Why Your Small Business Doesn't Need WordPress

 If you are on WordPress and paying for hosting, plugins, and maintenance you do not need, consider migrating to static.
 We preserve your existing design, URL structure, and SEO signals.
 The result is the same site loading 3 to 5x faster with zero recurring costs.

 WordPress migrations start at $2,500.
 New static builds start at $3,000.
-Get a quote or run a free audit to see what your WordPress site is costing you in performance.
+See our pricing page for all options, get a quote, or run a free audit to see what your WordPress site is costing you in performance.

 Frequently Asked Questions